 What comes to mind when you hear the word “tractor”?

-Fig. 1.
-Dog “Driving” a Fordson Tractor, circa 1919.
-THF135205.
-From the Collections of The Henry Ford.
-Gift of Ford Motor Company.
 Tractor.
 What comes to mind?
 Do you immediately conjure an image of a four-wheeled vehicle hitched to a plow?
 Do you picture a particular manufacturer?
 Think about horsepower?
-Link internal combustion engines to… Continue reading What comes to mind when you hear the word “tractor”?
+Link internal combustion engines to fossil-fuel consumption?
+Wonder about tractors in relation to organic agriculture?
+Ponder autonomous tractor use in agriculture?
+Think about the business of manufacturing… Continue reading What comes to mind when you hear the word “tractor”?

 Featured post